-Superintendents: Scott Sparks and Cherielle Young
+Superintendents: Jay Adams and Cherielle Young

-1. Read General Fair Rules and Rules for 4-H/FFA Livestock.
+1.Read General Fair Rules and Rules for 4-

+H/FFA Livestock.
-2. Exhibitors must be 12 years of age or younger as of January 1 of the current year.

-3. Calf must have been bucket fed and cared for by the 4-H member.

-4. Dairy and beef will be judged together.

-5. Judging will be based on the cleanliness, general health, grooming, knowledge and showmanship of the calf.

-6. There will be no consultative judging prior to the show, only in the show ring.

-7. Bucket calves could be boring between January 1 to April 30.

-8. These cattle are not eligible for the premium auction.
-9. No clipping of any calves for 7-9 year olds; 10-12 year olds may clip calves.
-Judges may award blue and red ribbons.

-10. A Grand and Reserve will be chosen for both bucket calf and 2nd Year bucket calf.
+- 2. Exhibitors must be 12 years of age or younger as of January 1 of the current year. - 3.
+Calf must have been bucket fed and cared for by the 4-H member. - 4.
+Dairy and beef will be judged together. - 5.
+Judging will be based on the cleanliness, general health, grooming, knowledge, and showmanship of the calf. - 6.
+There will be no consultative judging prior to the show, only in the show ring. - 7.
+Bucket calves could be born between January 1 to April 30. - 8.
+First Year Bucket Calves are not eligible for the premium auction. - 9.
+No clipping of any calves for 7-9-year olds; 10-12-year olds may clip calves.
+Judges may award blue and red ribbons. - 10.A Grand and Reserve will be chosen for both bucket calf and 2nd Year bucket calf.